 3. Precise analogue-to-digital conversion using in-built 10-bit analogue- to-digital converter (ADC) of PIC16F877A microcontroller.

-Fig.2.shows the circuit of the temperature monitoring system.
+Fig.2. shows the circuit of the temperature monitor system.
 The circuit mainly consists of the LM35 temperature sensor, PIC16F877A microcontroller and HD44780 controller based 16×2 LCD.

 The output of the sensor is fed to the internal ADC of the microcontroller.
 Pin 2 of the microcontroller (RA0/AN0) is channel-1 of the internal ADC.
 The analogue voltage output of the sensor is converted into its equivalent digital value by the ADC and then its equivalent degree Celsius value is calculated by the software.
 The calculated temperature value is displayed on the LCD.